 - Dip your brush into the blue and mix it with the white to get the next hue and paint a stripe of that.
 Continue this process down the bottle blending as you go.

-- You can always go back and touch up or add a second layer.
+- After the first layer, you can always go back and touch up or add a second layer.
 If you apply a second coat, use a fresh brush.

 - Take the tape off WHILE the paint is still wet.